 - has the status and authority within the school to carry out the duties of the post, including committing resources and supporting and directing other staff - is appropriately trained, with updates every two years - acts as a source of support and expertise to the school community - encourages a culture of listening to children and taking account of their wishes and feelings - is alert to the specific needs of children in need, those with special educational needs and young carers - has a working knowledge of DSCB processes - makes staff aware of training courses and the latest policies on safeguarding - has an understanding of locally agreed processes for providing early help and interventions - keeps detailed written records of all concerns, ensuring that such records are stored securely and flagged on, but kept separate from, the pupil's general file - refers cases of suspected abuse to MASH - notifies children's social care if a child with a child protection plan is absent for more than two days without explanation - ensures that when a pupil leaves the school, their child protection file is passed to the new school (separately from the main pupil file and ensuring secure transit) and confirmation of receipt is obtained.
-The pupil's social worker is also informed - attends and/or contributes to child protection conferences - coordinates the school's contribution to child protection plans - develops effective links with relevant statutory and voluntary agencies including the DSCB - ensures that all staff sign to indicate that they have read and understood the safeguarding and child protection policy - ensures that the safeguarding and child protection policy and procedures are regularly reviewed and updated annually, working with governors and proprietors regarding this - liaises with the nominated governor and Headteacher (where the role is not carried out by the Headteacher) as appropriate - keeps a record of staff attendance at safeguarding and child protection training - makes the safeguarding and child protection policy available publicly, on the school's website or by other means - ensures parents are aware of the school's role in safeguarding and that referrals about suspected abuse and neglect may be made - will contribute to and provide, with the Headteacher and
+The pupil's social worker is also informed - attends and/or contributes to child protection conferences - coordinates the school's contribution to child protection plans - develops effective links with relevant statutory and voluntary agencies including the DSCB - ensures that all staff sign to indicate that they have read and understood the safeguarding and child protection policy - ensures that the safeguarding and child protection policy and procedures are regularly reviewed and updated annually, working with governors and proprietors regarding this - liaises with the nominated governor and Headteacher (where the role is not carried out by the Headteacher) as appropriate - keeps a record of staff attendance at safeguarding and child protection training - makes the safeguarding and child protection policy available publicly, on the school's website or by other means - ensures parents are aware of the school's role in safeguarding and that referrals about suspected abuse and

-Safeguarding governor, the 'Audit of Statutory Duties and Associated Responsibility' (\$175/157 audit) to be submitted annually to the Education Safeguarding Team working on behalf Devon/Torbay County Council

-Overseeing and acting upon filtering and monitoring reports and checks to these systems
+- neglect may be made - will contribute to and provide, with the Headteacher and Safeguarding governor, the 'Audit of Statutory Duties and Associated Responsibility' (\$175/157 audit) to be submitted annually to the Education Safeguarding Team working on behalf Devon/Torbay/Somerset Council - Overseeing and acting upon filtering and monitoring systems and reports for IT systems.
+Ensuring that a programme of regular checks in undertaken in these systems to demonstrate ongoing effectiveness.

-The deputy designated safeguarding person(s):
+The Deputy Designated Safeguarding Lead(s):

-• Is appropriately trained and, in the absence of the designated person, will carries out those functions necessary to ensure the ongoing safety and protection of pupils.
+Is appropriately trained and, in the absence of the designated person, will carries out those functions necessary to ensure the ongoing safety and protection of pupils.
 In the event of the long-term absence of the designated person, the deputy will assume all of the functions above.